Welshy92/heritage-housing-analysis/README.md

 Data Visualization, Cleaning, and Preparation:

-- As a Data Practitioner, I want to visualize the correlated variables against the sale price to identify relationships and gain some potential insight.
+- As a Data Practitioner, I want to visualise the correlated variables against the sale price to identify relationships and gain some potential insight.

         How?
-Create things scatter plots or heatmaps, to visualise the correlation between each variable and the sale price.
+Create scatter plots or heatmaps, to visualise the correlation between each variable and the sale price.

 - As a Data Practitioner, I want to clean and preprocess the data to ensure its quality and suitability for analysis.

         How?
-Apply data cleaning techniques to handle missing values, outliers or other inconsistant things in the dataset, ensuring the data is accurate and ready for analysis.
+Apply data cleaning techniques to handle missing values, outliers or other inconsistent things in the dataset, ensuring the data is accurate and ready for analysis.

 - As a Data Practitioner, I want to identify the most correlated variables with the sale price so that I can focus my predictions on the most important variables.

         How?
-Calculate and analyze the correlation coefficients between each variable and the sale price, identifying the variables with the highest correlation values.
+Calculate and analyse the correlation coefficients between each variable and the sale price, identifying the variables with the highest correlation values.

 Model Training, Optimization, and Validation:

-- As a Data Practitioner, I want to train, optimize, and validate a regression model using the collected data to predict house sale prices accurately.
+- As a Data Practitioner, I want to train, optimise, and validate a regression model using the collected data to predict house sale prices accurately.

         How?
-Use the cleaned and preprocessed data to train a regression model, optimize its hyperparameters, and evaluate its performance using appropriate metrics.
+Use the cleaned and preprocessed data to train a regression model, optimise its hyperparameters, and evaluate its performance using appropriate metrics.

 Dashboard Planning, Designing, and Development:

-- As a user, I want to have access to an intuitive and user-friendly dashboard, so that I can easily explore the data, visualize predictions, and gain insights.
+- As a user, I want to have access to an intuitive and user-friendly dashboard, so that I can easily explore the data, visualise predictions, and gain insights.

         How?
-The dashboard will be designed using Streamlit to ensure a clean and organized layout, intuitive navigation, and user-friendly interactions.
+The dashboard will be designed using Streamlit to ensure a clean and organised layout, intuitive navigation, and user-friendly interactions.

-- As a user, I want the dashboard to incorporate interactive visualizations and predictive capabilities, allowing me to interact with the data and receive accurate predictions.
+- As a user, I want the dashboard to incorporate interactive visualisations and predictive capabilities, allowing me to interact with the data and receive accurate predictions.

         How?
-A Streamlit dashboard will be used, allowing for interactive visualizations and seamless interaction with the data.
+A Streamlit dashboard will be used, allowing for interactive visualisations and seamless interaction with the data.

 Dashboard Deployment and Release: